Robustness and modular structure in networks: Discussion

+We have used an analytically tractable network model to study the robustness of modular networks to the random failures of elements.
+By analyzing a second network detailing the connectivity between modules, we have shown that the overlapping modular structure of the network is more susceptible to random failures than expected.
+As mentioned previously, this modular network model makes mean-field assumptions about both the nature of the modules and how element failures lead to module failures.
+To understand whether these assumptions limit our results, we studied different models of modules within networks (Sec.~\ref{subsec:additionalModelsModules}) and different types of module failure mechanisms (Sec.~\ref{subsec:additionalModelsOfModuleFailures}) including targeted attacks (Fig.~\ref{fig:attack_delta3_powerlaw}).
+In all cases the presence of modules within the network affects the robustness of the system.

-\jsec{Conclusions} There are a number of interesting avenues for further work.
-We considered the simplest case of random failures but extensions to purposeful attacks (failure proportional to $n$ or $m$) are also important.
+There are a number of interesting avenues for further work.
+We considered the simplest case of random failures but further analysis of purposeful attacks (where, e.g., elements with more connections are more likely to fail) are also important.
 Likewise, the model we use assumes that all links exist within modules, but links between modules are certainly possible.
-These additional links can only enhance the robustness of the element network, but will not improve the module network, so that the robustness gap may be significantly increased.
-Beyond structural characteristics of these modular networks it is important to understand the effect of failures and modular structure on critical phenomena such as synchronization \cite{Arenas200893,PhysRevE.82.016115}, contact processes \cite{citeulike:1507629,PhysRevLett.94.178701}, cascades~\cite{PhysRevLett.93.098701,buldyrev-havlin-catastrophic-cascade-failures-nature-2010,PhysRevLett.105.048701} or other dynamics~\cite{RevModPhys.80.1275}.
+These additional ``weak'' links can only enhance the robustness of the element network, but will not strengthen the module network, so that the network's functional resilience does not improve.
+Beyond structural characteristics of these modular networks it is important to understand the effect of failures and modular structure on critical phenomena such as synchronization~\cite{Arenas200893}, contact processes~\cite{PhysRevLett.94.178701}, cascades~\cite{PhysRevLett.93.098701,buldyrev-havlin-catastrophic-cascade-failures-nature-2010,Brummitt20032012} or other dynamics~\cite{RevModPhys.80.1275}.